nx-boat-tools/nx-boat-tools/packages/docker/README.md

 #### Updates to `workspace.json`:

-The project's entry in the `workspace.json` will be updated as follows:
+The project configuration will be updated as follows:

 - `build` - If a `build` target existed previously then it will be renamed to to `buildSrc`.
-A new `build` will then be added and is a `chain-execute` which calls the following targets:
+A new `build` will then be added and is a `chain-execute` with the following stages and targets:

+  🚩  Note: If no `build` target exists before running the `docker` generator the no root stage will be added.

+  - The `root` stage:
     - `buildSrc` - This is the previous build target and we want it to run first
+  - The `dockerImage` stage:
-  - `copyDockerFiles` - Then we want to copy the `dockerfile` and `.dockerignore` to prepare for building the image
+    - `copyDockerFiles` - This calls the docker `copyFiles` target to copy the `dockerfile` to the dist directory to prepare for building the image

-  🚩  Note: By default the `buildDockerImage` is not added to the build chain

     - `buildDockerImage` - This calls the docker `build` target to build the docker image
+  - The `minikubeImage` stage (only added if `--minikube=true`):
-- `copyDockerFiles` - This calls the docker `copyFiles` target to copy the `dockerfile` to the dist directory.
+    - `buildMinikubeImage` - THis calls the docker `buildMinikube` target to build the docker image within minikube

+- `package` - If a `package` target existed previously then it will be renamed to to `packageSrc`.
+A new `package` will then be added and is a `chain-execute` with the following stages and targets:

-  🚩  Note: If no `build` target exists before running the `docker` generator then this will be named `build` instead.
+  🚩  Note: If no `package` target exists before running the `docker` generator the no root stage will be added.

+  - The `root` stage
+    - `buildSrc` - This is the previous package target and we want it to run first
+  - The `dockerImage` stage
-- `publishDockerImage` - this calls the docker `publish` executor to upload the docker image to a repo
+    - `publishDockerImage` - Added as an additional target, this calls the docker `publish` executor to upload the docker image to a repo

 - `runDockerImage` - this calls the docker `run` target to run the docker image
-- `buildMinikubeImage` - Added if `--minikube=true`, calls the docker `buildMinikube` target to build the docker image within minikube

 The following is a full example of what's added to the `workspace.json` for a project when adding docker to it: